Save Our Children: Economic retaliation

 The economic response to the vote was swift and decisive.
 Bryant worked only twice during 1977, and lost most of her paid appearances after that.
 She had recently finished an album named There's Nothing Like the Love Between a Man and a Woman; record companies chose to not distribute it.
 Singer Sewing Machines canceled negotiations for a television variety show.
-She was replaced after 10 years of hosting the Orange Bowl Parade by Rita Moreno, who was older and who had recently performed in a gay-themed film, The Ritz.
-Bryant and Green held a press conference and claimed Bryant was being blacklisted, and that a national conspiracy was underway by the nation's homosexuals to deprive her of her livelihood.
+She was replaced after ten years of hosting the Orange Bowl Parade by Rita Moreno, who was older and who had recently performed in a gay-themed film, The Ritz.
+Bryant and Green held a press conference and claimed Bryant was being blacklisted; a national conspiracy was underway by the nation's homosexuals to deprive her of her livelihood.
 Time magazine called the charge "unlikely", and network executives denied gay pressure was behind their decision.
 Bryant's claim of being blacklisted brought a tide of condemnation against the perceived pressure by gay organizations.
 Three major newspapers supported Bryant's right to free speech.
 Years later, she admitted that some of the statements made about her cancellations were exaggerated for effect, but that the tactic worked against her, as more organizations and companies canceled her performances.

 Bryant became the butt of jokes on television shows and film, even by former colleague Bob Hope.
 Everywhere she went in the days after the vote she was met with noisy protests: Norfolk, Virginia—where demonstrators interrupted her presentation so forcefully she began crying—Chicago, and dozens of other cities.
-The Ku Klux Klan appeared at one of Bryant's appearances in Huntington, West Virginia, claiming they were there to protect her.
+The Ku Klux Klan appeared at one of Bryant's appearances in Huntington, West Virginia claiming they were there to protect her.
 She attracted the largest gay demonstration in Canadian history when she appeared at a Toronto religious performance.
-Although she performed and spoke only at revivals and other religious shows, audiences were often less than half the expected number, and many would leave when she came on stage.
+Though she performed and spoke only at revivals and other religious shows, audiences were often less than half the expected number, and many would leave when she came on stage.
 In Houston Bryant was invited to perform for the Texas State Bar Association two weeks after the Dade County vote.
 With no cohesive political community, a few gay organizers invited people to protest her appearance at the Hyatt Regency.
 An organizer estimated for police that 500 people might participate, but guessed because no gay community had responded to a cause before; police prepared for that number.
 However, thousands of people swarmed around the hotel chanting loudly enough to drown Bryant's performance; a conservative estimate of the participants' numbers was 2,000.
 The audience inside could not hear Bryant, and at one point attorneys working with the American Civil Liberties Union walked out and joined the protesters.
 One of the organizers said that he had never seen so many gay people in one place before, and then made a speech thanking Bryant: "If God in his infinite wisdom had not created Anita Bryant, we would have had to invent her".
 He claimed the protest had the same result in Houston as the Stonewall riots.